 ~Jaxon is an Author, Speaker, Coach and Entrepreneur.
 He is the founder of Lean for Life and has a passion to build team’s and up skill people in the workforce, business and life.

 I am a passionate believer that assertive communication is an invaluable tool within the workplace, it is what all managers assess to gauge the maturity, the ability and the quality of their team.
 There are three areas of focuses when it comes to assertive communication 1) yourself and 2) others 3) delivery.

 By being aware of these three focuses and continually improving your skill set in these areas you will notice that you will soon be shortlisted for promotions above your coworkers and even your peers.

 In order to effectively communicate with assertiveness you first need to take time to reflect on how you are currently communicating.
 Are you short, vague, emotional, weak, strong, what tone do you use, what words are you using, do you stutter, second guess yourself, speak with passion or just go on about nothing.

-To better understand how you communicate ask yourself these questions, How is my (fill in blank), Why am I using this/ those (fill in blank) and what (fill in blank) could I have used.
-Secondly, you need to take time to learn how other people naturally would like to receive communication based on their personality types, gender, character, and people group.
+To better understand how you communicate ask yourself these questions, How is my (fill in the blank), Why am I using this/ those (fill in the blank) and what (fill in the blank) could I have used.
+Secondly, you need to take time to learn how other people naturally would like to receive communication-based on their personality types, gender, character, and people group.